2023 New Brunsnwick Income Tax Calculator

 Tax Exemptions

-Not all of your income is subject to taxation.
-Tax exemptions allow specific portions of your income to be excluded from the tax calculation, reducing your overall tax burden.
-An example is the Basic Personal Amount, which is a tax-free threshold provided by the CRA.
+Not all your income is taxed.
+Tax exemptions let you remove some parts of your income from the tax calculation.
+This helps lower your total taxes.
+A good example is the Basic Personal Amount, which is a tax-free limit given by the CRA.

 CRA Credits

-The Canada Revenue Agency (CRA) offers several non-refundable tax credits to lower your tax payments.
-These credits, such as the Disability Tax Credit or the Age Amount for individuals aged 65 and older, reduce your tax payable but do not lead to a refund.
+The Canada Revenue Agency (CRA) gives several non-refundable tax credits to help lower your taxes.
+These credits include the Disability Tax Credit and the Age Amount for people who are 65 or older.
+They decrease the taxes you owe, but they do not give you a refund.

 Charitable Donations

-Contributions to registered charities in New Brunswick can earn you a Charitable Donations Tax Credit, reducing your final tax payable.
-Remember to keep documented proof of your donations.
+Giving to registered charities in New Brunswick can help you get a Charitable Donations Tax Credit.
+This can lower the amount of tax you have to pay at the end.
+Make sure to keep proof of your donations.

 Student Loan Interest

-Post-secondary graduates can claim a tax credit for student loan interest payments, easing the financial burden after graduation.
-Note that this credit applies only to loans received under the Canada Student Financial Assistance Act.
+Post-school graduates can get a tax credit for paying interest on their student loans.
+This helps lessen the money issues they face after finishing school.
+It’s important to know that this credit only counts for loans taken under the Canada Student Assistance Act.

 Child & Dependent Care Expenses

-New Brunswick provides a deduction for child and dependent care expenses if you incur childcare costs while working, studying, or conducting research.
-This deduction can reduce your taxable income.
+New Brunswick allows a deduction for child and dependent care costs.
+You can use this if you pay for childcare while you are working, studying, or doing research.
+This deduction helps lower your taxable income.

 College Education Expenses

-You can apply for the Tuition Tax Credit for tuition fees paid to eligible educational institutions, provided that the courses enhance your skills or lead to a career.
+You can apply for the Tuition Tax Credit for tuition fees paid to qualified schools.
+This is true if the courses improve your skills or help you start a career.

 Mental Health Credits